Spatial Correlation between Pulsars from Interfering Gravitational-Wave Sources in Massive Gravity: Introduction

 Nevertheless, recent studies have highlighted that if the SGWB originates from supermassive black hole binaries, numerous sources in the nanohertz band emit gravitational waves at closely spaced frequencies, leading to interference effects~\citep{Roebber:2016jzl,Allen:2022dzg}.
-Consequently, the actual spatial correlation may differ from the HD curve even within the framework of GR~\citep{Allen:2022dzg,Romano:2023zhb}.
-While Ref.~\citep{Allen:2022dzg} interprets the HD curve as the ensemble average over an imaginary set of infinitely many independent Universes, where interference effects give rise to an irreducible variance in any single Universe, Ref.~\citep{Wu:2024xkp} argues that, in our uniquely realized Universe, the spatial correlation is definite and determined by the specific interference scenario.
+Consequently, the actual spatial correlation may differ from the HD curve even within the framework of GR~\citep{Allen:2022dzg,Romano:2023zhb,Bernardo:2022xzl,Bernardo:2023bqx}.
+While Ref.~\citep{Allen:2022dzg} interprets the HD curve as the ensemble average over an imaginary set of infinitely many independent Universes, where interference effects give rise to an irreducible variance—commonly referred to as the ``cosmic variance''—in any single Universe, Ref.~\citep{Wu:2024xkp} argues that, in our uniquely realized Universe, the spatial correlation is definite and determined by the specific interference scenario.
 However, the lack of access to detailed source information, such as phases and locations, results in a loss of predictability for the true correlation pattern.
 Ref.~\citep{Wu:2024xkp} further analyzes the features of spatial correlation curves under various interference configurations, suggesting the possibility that the diversity of interference patterns could lead to degeneracies between the correlation expected in GR and those predicted by modified gravity theories.
-More critically, an SGWB originating from alternative theories would likewise exhibit interference effects, making it even more challenging to distinguish between competing theoretical models based on the observed correlation patterns.
+More critically, an SGWB originating from alternative theories would likewise exhibit interference effects, making it seemingly even more challenging to distinguish between competing theoretical models based on the observed correlation patterns.
+However, previous studies~\citep{Bernardo:2023pwt,Bernardo:2023zna,Bernardo:2023jhs,Bernardo:2024bdc} have typically discussed correlations for modified gravity within a Gaussian ensemble from a statistical perspective.
+In particular, Ref.~\citep{Bernardo:2023pwt} elaborates the potential of using correlation measurements that are only limited by cosmic variance to test gravity, and expressed optimism about distinguishing GR from alternative theories using the first few multipoles.